SamSherrill/games-comparison/README.md

 #### Simpler Issues to Get the Rust OFf:

+- *PUSH AT THE START OF 3/15 SESSION*

 - DONE Make username in the gamesTable a URL to the user's profile, instead of just plain text
 - DONE Image of profile picture displayed next to the user's name
 - Is there any more we want to do with this <a> tag?
-    - The table header formating on mobile needs improvement after we changed the usernames to a tags
+    - FIRST ISSUE 3/15: The table header formating on mobile needs improvement after we changed the usernames to a tags - This can maybe be helped with edits to the profile-display class.
     - DONE Display personaName & vanityUrl if those 2 are different for that user

 - User instructions regarding: